Signe Toksvig

-Signe Toksvig (1891–1983) was a Danish writer.
-Her articles were published in The New York Times, the Nation, The Atlantic, and other periodicals.
-She also published several books, including biographies of Hans Christian Andersen and Emanuel Swedenborg.
+Signe Kirstine Toksvig (14 February 1891 – 15 January 1983) was a Danish writer.
+She contributed to The New York Times, the Nation, The Atlantic, and other periodicals, and also published several books, including biographies of Hans Christian Andersen and Emanuel Swedenborg.
 Her life and work, and obstacles she encountered, has also been the focus of scholarship by others.
-All her writings were in English.
+She lived parts of her life in the United States and Ireland, and all her writings were in English.